Heartstopper S1 recap: Everything that happened in Netflix’s coming-of-age drama

 Is there a Heartstopper season 2 trailer?

-While there isn't a full trailer for Heartstopper's new slew of episodes just yet, Netflix has released a teaser that reveals season two's debut date.
+Before the above arrived, Netflix released a teaser that revealed season two's debut date.
 Watch it below.